Wednesday, November 6, 2024

 Comets don’t come around very often, let alone within sight of anyone on our planet, and fewer people still have access to the optics needed to properly view them.
 You could easily never see a single one simply because you lived in the wrong century, or without adequate enhancement of your optical limits.

 I don’t know what the attraction is, for me, as I am not a stargazer, let alone an astronomer or astrophysicist.
 Maybe it is all about the tail.
 That weeping brilliance perhaps reminds me of bird plumes, or the streamers that are mayfly tails.
-Comets are just as ephemeral.
+Comets are just as ephemeral as those insects.

 Maybe it is the path of comets that appeals to me as a writer.
 The trajectory of comets is literally a narrative arc that spans lightyears.
 Each one has an origin story, and a journey that makes Homer’s The Odyssey pale by comparison.
 That we know anything of these cosmic iceballs is remarkable.